au-nlp/project-milestone-p2-group1/README.md

 ## Contributions

 Our main contribution is creating more robust Gen Z dictionary dataset and extending the TL;DR corpus.
 Combining existing Gen Z datasets and enhancing them with synthetic data for slang translations enables more robust and accurate alignment between slang and formal language, which can be used for improving slang detection and text generation models.
 The TL;DR corpus is extended by a new column of synthetic data, which mirros the completion column but with added Gen Z slang.
+Fine-tuned BLEURT metric for evaluation to understand GenZ embeddings.

 ## Methods